Yui-Koi/Yui-Koi/README.md

 ## **☕ About me**
 <a href="https://github.com/Yui-Koi"><img align="left" width="100" src="./images/a.webp"></a>
 Heyaa~ I'm Yui Koi, you can also call me Claire (whichever you fancy).
-I consider myself a hobbyist programer with an obsessive passion for machine learning and AI that's borderline unhealthy.
+I consider myself a hobbyist programer with an obsessive passion for machine learning and AI that's borderline unhealthy, sometimes I tinker around with various APIs and front end dev is not my cup of tea.
 Aside from coding, I also like playing Rythm games, watching anime and trolling people.
 <br><br>

 ## **🛠️ Tooling**